cds-snc/gcds-fonts/fonts/noto-sans-mono/README.md

 npm install @cdssnc/gcds-fonts
 ```

-Place the following code in your CSS and replace `path/to/node_modules` with the location where you’ve added the node modules:
+Place the following code in your CSS and replace `path/to/node_modules` with the location where you've added the node modules:

 ```css
 <!-- GC Design System Fonts - Noto Sans Mono -- >